-The Redis Labs Enterprise Cluster (RLEC) lets you install an enterprise grade Redis cluster in your environment of choice, whether an on-premises data-center or your preferred cloud platform.
-It gives you full control of your data and configuration - no clustering or sharding knowledge required!
+The Redise Pack lets you install an enterprise grade Redis cluster in your environment of choice, whether an on-premises data-center or your preferred cloud platform.
+It gives you full control of your data and configuration – no clustering or sharding knowledge required!

-Redis Cloud is a fully-managed cloud service for hosting and running Redis dataset without dealing with nodes, clusters, failure recovery or performance stabilization.
+Redise Cloud is a fully-managed cloud service for hosting and running Redis dataset without dealing with nodes, clusters, failure recovery or performance stabilization.
 Our technology does all that in a fully automated manner.
-Redis Cloud is available on all popular clouds and platforms-as-a-service.
+Redise Cloud is available on all popular clouds and platforms-as-a-service.